Uncrossed Multiflows and Applications to Disjoint Paths: Congestion Setting: Rounding

 \subsection{Clockwise Orderings and Sectors}

-Let $f$ be a strongly uncrossed walk-multiflow for planar congestion instance $(G, H, u, d)$.
-Fix a strongly uncrossed parallelization $\phi$ of its support walks.
-We parallelize the edges and perform disk-expansion at each node (see \Cref{sec:uncrossed}) so that the walks become node-disjoint paths.
-For each commodity terminal, we add a node into the disk to join the endpoints of paths for the same commodity, which can be done in a planar fashion since the flow is strongly uncrossed (see \Cref{sec:strongly-uncrossed}).
-In the new graph, which we denote $G_{\phi}$, walks for the same commodity become internally node-disjoint paths, while walks for different commodities (even if the commodities have parallel edges in $H$) are (completely) node-disjoint paths.
+Let $f$ be a strongly uncrossed multiflow for planar congestion instance $(G, H, u, d)$.
+Let $\mathcal P$ be the set of support paths, and let $\mathcal P^h$ be the set of support paths routing demand $h \in E(H)$.
+Fix a strongly uncrossed parallelization $\phi$.
+We parallelize the edges and perform disk-expansion at each node (see \Cref{sec:uncrossed}) so that the paths become node-disjoint.
+Then, for each commodity $h = (s, t) \in E(H)$, we add a node and edges into the disk corresponding to $s$ to join the endpoints of the paths for $h$, and similarly for the disk of $t$.
+This can be done in a planar fashion for all demands simultaneously since the flow is strongly uncrossed (see \Cref{sec:strongly-uncrossed} and \Cref{fig:strongly_uncrossed_star}).
+We denote the new graph $G_\phi$.
+For a path $P \in \mathcal P$, we let $\widehat P$ be its corresponding path in $G_\phi$.
+For $P, Q \in \mathcal P^h$, $\widehat P$ and $\widehat Q$ are internally node-disjoint paths that share their endpoints.
+For $P, Q \in \mathcal P$ routing different demands, $\widehat P$ and $\widehat Q$ are (completely) node-disjoint.